Gerhard-Piette/voluptum.org_2025-12-12_20-22/vlpt/vlpt.md

+## Usage of Vlpt

+- For declaring styled structured text for humans, AI, and simpler programs.
+Like HTML and XML.
+- For declaring application user interfaces.
+- For printing data.
+Notably with paged.js and Gotenberg.

-## Unusual traits of Vlpt
+## Unusual traits of Vlpt syntax

-- A marker is a character or word at the beginning of a line.
-A marker indicates how the line is compiled.
+- Markers at the begin of a line indicate how the line is compiled.
-- Vlpt text can be indented with horizontal tab characters before the marker.
+- Vlpt text is valid and readable with and without indentation.
     - Vlpt tools offer the option to add no indentation to Vlpt text.
-    - The Vlpt editor can add section numbers ( e.g. 16.1.2.3 ) and other graphical indicators.
+    - The Vlpt editor can add section numbers ( e.g. 16_1_2_3 ) and other graphical indicators.